We’re here to help trans and gender diverse (TGD) people take control of their health.

 The umbrella term ‘trans and gender diverse’ describes a population of people whose gender is different to what was presumed for them at birth.

 Trans people may position ‘being trans’ as a history or experience, rather than an identity, and consider their gender identity as simply being female, male or a non-binary identity.
-Some trans people connect strongly with their trans experience, whereas others do not.
-The processes of transition may or may not be part of a trans or gender diverse person’s life.

 We offer and refer to a range of trans-affirming resources, programs and services delivered by caring people who genuinely understand the health issues affecting trans people.

-To mark Trans Day of Visibility on Tuesday 31 March 2020, ACON launched a new online platform: TransHub!
-An exciting digital information and resource destination for all trans and gender diverse (TGD) people, loved ones, allies and health providers.
+To mark Trans Day of Visibility on Tuesday 31 March 2020, ACON launched TransHub – a digital information and resource platform for all trans people, and their loved ones, allies and health providers.

-You can access TransHub HERE.
+You can access TransHub here.

 Resources